Exponential Idle Guides

 e25 to e175

 Get the ‘Add the term’ milestones.
-Prioritise these ones first until maximum.
+Prioritize these ones first until maximum.
 Now we autobuy c4, q1, q2 ONLY.
 Best publication multiplier is about 6-7.

 e175 to endgame